OpenEvalProject/evals/manuscripts/elife-36395/v2/manuscript.md

 During the test phase, participants completed trials with both new and old exemplars and classified them as ‘Disease 1, 2, 3, or 4?', but no longer received feedback.
 New items included all possible single and two-feature combinations of the perfectly predictive features (see Table 1, Results).
 Trials were 3 s and separated by random fixation as described above.
 Like the learning phase, the test phase occurred over three consecutive scanning runs (run length = 5 min 10 s).
 Each item in the stimulus set was encountered twice per run, with the exception of the ambiguous perfect predictor pairs which were repeated four times per run.
 This resulted in 24 instances of ambiguous scene-object pairs, and 48 instances of the ambiguous trials overall for each participant.
 Presentation order of the test items was randomized for each of the three runs, with participants rating two test sets per run, resulting in a total of 156 test trials.

-## Model
+### Model

 The dissimilarity generalized context model (dissGCM; Stewart and Morin, 2007) is an extension of the generalized context model (Nosofsky, 1986) that accounts for choice using a combination of similarity- and dissimilarity-based evidence.
 Like the original GCM, stimuli are represented as points in a multidimensional feature space.
-The model computes distances in this space between probe stimuli Si and stored exemplars Sj along each dimension k:(1)dij=(∑k=1Kwk|Sik−Sjk|r)1/r,where r defines the metric of the space, here assumed to be one (city-block).
+The model computes distances in this space between probe stimuli Si and stored exemplars Sj along each dimension k:

+$$
+d_{ij}=(\sumk=1Kw_{k}|S_{ik}−S_{jk}|^{r})^{1/r},
+$$

+where r defines the metric of the space, here assumed to be one (city-block).
 The wk indicates dimensional attention weights, which have the function of stretching the distance along strongly attended dimensions, and are constrained to sum to one.

+Distances are converted to similarities via an exponential transform:

+$$
+sim_{ij}=e^{−cd_{ij}},
+$$

-Distances are converted to similarities via an exponential transform:(2)simij=e−cdij,where c is a specificity parameter that controls the rate at which similarity decays as a function of distance.
+where c is a specificity parameter that controls the rate at which similarity decays as a function of distance.

 The first contribution of evidence for a given category comes from the summed similarity between a probe and all stored exemplars for that category, consistent with the original GCM.
 DissGCM then combines this similarity-based contribution with the summed dissimilarity between a probe and the exemplars from all other categories.
+The overall evidence, v, for a category CA, given stimulus Si is:

+$$
+v_{iA}=s\sums_{j}\inC_{A}t_{j}sim_{ij}+(1−s)\sums_{j}\in¬C_{A}t_{j}(1−sim_{ij}),
+$$

-The overall evidence, v, for a category CA, given stimulus Si is:(3)viA=s∑sj∈CAtjsimij+(1−s)∑sj∈¬CAtj(1−simij),where s is a free parameter that determines how much the model weights similarity versus dissimilarity.
+where s is a free parameter that determines how much the model weights similarity versus dissimilarity.
 The parameter tj reflects exemplar-specific memory strength, which we fix at each exemplar’s true base rate during learning (1 for rare category exemplars, 3 for common category exemplars).
 Here, we also make the assumption that exemplars only contribute evidence (similarity or dissimilarity) if they have at least one positive feature match with a probe stimulus.

-The model makes a prediction for how likely an item is to be classified as a member of a given category CA by:(4)pr(resp=CA|Si)=viA+b∑viC+4b,where b is a free parameter that reflects the baseline level of similarity for a category that has 0 positive feature matches.
+The model makes a prediction for how likely an item is to be classified as a member of a given category CA by:

+$$
+pr(resp=C_{A}|S_{i})=\frac{v_{iA}+b}{\sumv_{iC}+4b},
+$$

+where b is a free parameter that reflects the baseline level of similarity for a category that has 0 positive feature matches.
 More generally, this parameter ensures that no predicted probabilities are 0 or 1, which interferes with the maximum likelihood-based model fits.

 The model was fit to the group response frequencies for each option by minimizing the −2 * Log Likelihood using a differential evolution function optimizer.
 The overall fit was 4,314.588.
 The best fitting parameters for each of the dimension weights were w1 (face 1)=0.277, w2 (common scene)=0.665, w3 (rare object)=0.887, w4 (face 2)=0.170, w5 (common object)=0.712, and w6 (rare scene)=0.879); c = 9.05; s = 0.946; b = 0.023.

-## Image acquisition
+### Image acquisition

 Imaging data were acquired on a 3.0 T Siemens Skyra MRI scanner at the Texas Tech Neuroimaging Institute.
 Structural images were acquired in the sagittal plane using MPRAGE whole-brain anatomical scans (TR = 1.9 s; TE = 2.44 ms; θ = 9°; FOV = 250 × 250 mm; matrix = 256 × 256 mm; slice thickness = 1.0 mm, slices = 192).
 Functional images were acquired using a single-shot T2*-weighted gradient echo EPI sequence (TR = 2.5 s; TE = 25 ms; θ = 75°; FOV = 192 × 192 mm; matrix = 64 × 64; slice thickness = 3 mm).

-## fMRI analysis and preprocessing
+### fMRI analysis and preprocessing

 Functional data were preprocessed and analyzed using FSL (www.fmrib.ox.ac.uk/fsl).
 Anatomical images were preprocessed using Freesurfer (autorecon1).
 Functional images were skull stripped, motion corrected, prewhitened, and high-pass filtered (cutoff: 60 s).
 For the model-based univariate analysis, functional images were spatially smoothed using a 6 mm FWHM Gaussian kernel.
 No smoothing was performed on functional data used for the multivoxel analysis.
 First-level statistical maps were registered to the Montreal Neurological Institute (MNI)−152 template using 6-DOF boundary-based registration to align the functional image to the Freesurfer-processed high-resolution anatomical image, and 12-DOF affine registration to the MNI-152 brain.

-## Model-based univariate analysis
+### Model-based univariate analysis

 The model-based univariate analysis employed a standard three-level mixed effects model carried out in FSL’s FEAT program.
 The first-level model included an EV for stimulus presentation and two model-based parametric modulators: similarity- and dissimilarity-based evidence, computed from the dissGCM.
-Specifically, these regressors were obtained on a trial-by trial basis using equation 3 (see Model section), where the evidence contribution of summed similarity to the winning category (CA; most probable category according to the model) is calculated as:(5)s∑Sj∈CAtjsimij,and the evidence contribution of summed dissimilarity to non-winning categories with a positive feature match is calculated as:(6)(1−s)∑Sj∈¬CAtj(1−simij),
+Specifically, these regressors were obtained on a trial-by trial basis using equation 3 (see Model section), where the evidence contribution of summed similarity to the winning category (CA; most probable category according to the model) is calculated as:

+$$
+s\sumS_{j}\inC_{A}t_{j}sim_{ij},
+$$

+and the evidence contribution of summed dissimilarity to non-winning categories with a positive feature match is calculated as:

+$$
+(1−s)\sumS_{j}\in¬C_{A}t_{j}(1−sim_{ij}),
+$$

 Both parametric modulators were centered and scaled (z-scored) within run.
 Additional explanatory variables (EVs) of no interest included motion parameters, their temporal derivatives, EVs to censor volumes exceeding a framewise displacement of 0.9 mm (Siegel et al., 2014), and an EV to account for trials in which participants failed to make a behavioral response.
 Final statistical maps were corrected for multiple comparisons using a non-parametric cluster-mass-based correction with a cluster-forming threshold of t (21)=3.52 (p<0.001, one-tailed).

-## Multivoxel pattern analysis
+### Multivoxel pattern analysis

 RSA was conducted using the PyMVPA toolbox (Hanke et al., 2009) and custom Python routines.
 To obtain trial-by-trial estimates of the hemodynamic response, we computed a β-map (Rissman et al., 2004) for each stimulus onset using an LS-A procedure (Mumford et al., 2012), simultaneously modeling the trials of interest as separate regressors in a GLM.
 These estimates were anatomically restricted to three ventral temporal ROIs that were maximally responsive to scene, object, and face information in the localizer data.
 Specifically, pattern estimates were spatially localized in visual stimulus category-specific ROIs by creating 6 mm spheres around subjects’ peak activation within anatomically defined regions in the Harvard-Oxford Atlas associated with category selectivity (objects: left inferior posterior temporal gyrus; scenes: bilateral parahippocampal gyrus; faces: right temporal occipital fusiform gyrus; Ishai et al., 1999; Lewis-Peacock and Postle, 2008; Lewis-Peacock et al., 2012; Grill-Spector and Weiner, 2014).
 The last trial of each run was automatically discarded from the multivoxel analysis to ensure stable estimation of the activation patterns for all trials.
 Additional explanatory variables (EVs) of no interest included motion parameters, their temporal derivatives, and EVs to censor volumes exceeding a framewise displacement of 0.9 mm.